Theo3285/Fibonacci/README.md

-# Fibonacci Sequence Kata
+# com.kata.tdd.Fibonacci Sequence Kata

 This kata is for practicing TDD triangulation

 The algorithm is simple but the goal is to implement it with very small steps

 ## Requirements
-The Fibonacci Sequence is the series of numbers:
+The com.kata.tdd.Fibonacci Sequence is the series of numbers:

 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ...